johnpierson/AU-Dynamo-Workshops/README.md

 # AU2017-Advanced-Dynamo-Workshop
 Hi There!

 This repo contains all of the data-sets that were used for the Advanced Computational BIM Workshop at Autodesk University 2017.
-This training was provided by members of [EvolveLAB](https://www.evolvebim.com/), [sixtysecondrevit.com](http://sixtysecondrevit.com/) and [Simply Complex](http://simplycomplex.org/).

 If you are looking for the recording, check it out [here](http://au.autodesk.com/au-online/classes-on-demand/class-catalog/classes/year-2017/dynamo-studio/bim128342#chapter=0).